AnthonyHorton/PRAXIS/README.md

 ./PRAXIS_viewer.py --filenames 20180727121602 --subtract 20180727103250
 ```

-Multiple filenames can be given.
+Multiple datetimes/filenames can be given.
 If three are more are given the data from each will be median combined before processing, while if only two are given the mean is used.

 To list other options:
 ```